VladStoian23/VladStoian23/README.md

 As a QA Engineer Intern at Fundmore.ai, I actively contributed to the testing and release phases of our software products, gaining new skills and applying them as an integrated member of the development team.
 Some of my main responsibilities and activities included:

-manually validating and verifying new features implementing manual test case suites to support the testing process logging and re-testing defects performing exploratory testing sessions on various components participating in daily status calls and development meetings being part of an agile software development team
+- Manually validating and verifying new features.<br>
+- Implementing manual test case suites to support the testing process.<br>
+- Logging and re-testing defects.<br>
+- Performing exploratory testing sessions on various components.<br>
+- Participating in daily status calls and development meetings.<br>
+- Being part of an agile software development team.<br>

 - 📫 How to reach me **vladstoian23@gmail.com**